 6. What if any financial commitment is to be expected?

-Joining costs about $200 depending on the Lodge.
-Yearly dues range in the $50-$100 range, depending on the Lodge.
+Joining costs vary at about $200-$300, with yearly dues typically in the $100-$200 range, depending on the Lodge.
 You should be financially secure and be able to support your family.

 7. How long do meetings last and what is the purpose?

-These meetings typically take about two hours and include business and educational content.
-Typically there is a social hour before or after the meeting that may include dinner.
+Meetings typically take about two hours and include business and educational content.
+In some cases there is a social hour before or after the meeting that may or may not include dinner.

 8. How do I know what lodge is right for me?